zakimjz/cSPADE/README.md

 Note4: You can use the -m MEMSIZE option to increase the memory available to the program.
 MEMSIZE is given in MB.
 For example if you have 64 MB available, then use -m 64 (the default is 32MB).

+## Generating synthetic data
+1) Generate a data file using the IBM data generator program, gen. This is the same as the public version from Almaden, but I have enhanced it to generate a configuration file, and a modified ascii database file.

+For cSPADE make sure the DB is in binary format.
+The output file should be named XXX.data (note the 'data' extension).
+The gen program also produces a XXX.conf file automatically.

+The format of the binary file should be cid tid numitem itemlist

+run gen seq -help for data generation options.